AriFordsham/GHCWiki/more-depth.md

 - How the renamer works

-- How the type checker works --- Norman Ramsey
+- How the type checker works --- Norman Ramsey, Andres Löh

 - How the simplifier works, and what transformations it does.